+- JANUARY 2025

 - The Negotiation Process

+- Information On A New Condo

 - True Expertise In Real Estate

-- · Give your Home A New Life

-- Buying In A New Condo Development
+- A New Re-Do Home

 - News From Our Area

 The Negotiation Process

 When looking for a new property to buy finding the right property may be the easiest part of the real estate purchase or exchange.
 When the negotiations begin and the buyer and seller do not agree on price and terms, the difficult part of the transaction starts.
 It helps in these negotiations for each of the principals to be as well informed on all aspects of the transaction, the property or properties and their values and current information on financing.